 Hello, blog!
 It’s me.
-I’m back after a long hiatus that was actually just me having a real job, dealing with several months of mild trauma and being very tired all of the time.
+I’m back after a long hiatus that was actually just me having a real job, dealing with several months of trauma and being very tired all of the time.
 Now, I continue to be tired all the time, and fortunately I continue to have a job.

 On a personal level, I continue to struggle with generalized anxiety and some depression, but—yet another fortune in my life—I have been working with a therapist who I feel supported by, and who has continued to work with me via FaceTime during the pandemic.
 When I have needed it most, others have supported me, too.
 These people are so dear to me and have provided me with irreplaceable moments of joy.

 During quarantine, I feel that I have been pressed up against the habits and mental patterns I hold onto, ones that do not bring me closer to peace or happiness.
-In this regard, I feel very grateful that I have been given no way out, and nothing but time to see them in such detail, to touch them, to learn that I am not as helpless against them as I once thought—and, to be clear, still habitually think.
+In this regard, I feel very grateful that I have been given no way out, and nothing but time to see them in such detail, to learn that I am not as helpless against them as I once thought—and, to be clear, still habitually think.

-The pieces of myself have been so regularly placed on the altar of the story of my metamorphosis, of the beautiful vision of myself as a fully formed artist, creator, thinker, someone with masterful control over their internal and external environment, that I haven’t noticed the things I am sacrificing are, in fact, pieces of myself.
-I have spent so many hours turning my knuckles white, praying to myself and to a higher power for a more bountiful year before lowering my severed head onto a plate.
+The pieces of myself have been so regularly placed on the altar of the story of my metamorphosis, of the beautiful vision of myself as a fully formed artist, thinker, someone with masterful control over their internal and external environment, that I haven’t noticed the things I am sacrificing are, in fact, pieces of myself.
+I have spent so many hours turning my knuckles white, praying to myself and to a higher power for a better year before lowering my severed head onto a plate.

 If you made it this far, thank you for reading!
 Goofier scribbles to come, in this new normal of “who cares what I write, we’re in the middle of a global pandemic.”